Snow moon 2023: Transformative and reflective powers of this full moon on all zodiacs

-The full snow moon will be visible on 6 February at 1.28 am in the night sky in Thailand (6.28 pm GMT).
+The full snow moon will be visible on 6 February 2023 at 2.28 am in the night sky in Singapore.
 The weaning and waxing of the moon is an important astrophysical and astronomical phenomenon and every full moon stirs a different kind of emotion in each zodiac sign.
 This illuminated shiny ball represents the innermost feelings and deepest emotions in human beings and its movement around our planet lead to a change in temperament and mood of all zodiacs.

-So, will this full moon, known as the snow moon, give us an opportunity to manifest or reflect?
-Before delving into the details regarding its effect on all the 12 zodiac signs, let us first understand what a snow moon is and why it is called so.

 What is a snow moon?